The Nightingale by Kristin Hannah is a story of two women in war. It is also a tale of a country torn in two.

 I recommend The Nightingale to anyone who loves historical fiction and to anyone who has questioned what she would have done when confronted with the realities of survival during the Nazi Occupation of WWII.

 This is the book that started my obsession with historical fiction and with the Loire Valley.
 I have read The Nightingale three times (if you count listening twice on Audible), and I have traveled to the Loire Valley multiple times.
-I am fascinated with the way that the Loire River divided this region into two, separating “Free France” from Occupied France and slicing farmlands, school districts, towns and families in two.
+I am fascinated with the way that the Loire and Cher rivers – and the arbitrary demarkation line – divided this region into two, separating “Free France” from Occupied France and slicing farmlands, school districts, towns and families in two.

 This book is the work of fiction that has influenced my life more than any other, inspiring me to write my own historical-fiction novel based in the Loire Valley.
 If my novel is half as compelling as The Nightingale, I will consider it a success.